 The Company assesses its exploration and evaluation assets quarterly to determine whether any indication of impairment exists.
-Common indications of impairment, which is often judgemental, include but are not limited to, the right to explore the assets has expired or will soon expire and is not expected to be renewed, substantive expenditure of further exploration is not planned, or the results are not compelling enough to warrant further exploration by the Company.

-At September 30, 2017, the Company concluded that no impairment indicators existed with respect to its exploration and evaluation assets.
-For the nine months ended September 30, 2017, impairment of exploration and evaluation assets of \$Nil was recognized (September 30, 2016 - \$Nil).
+Common indications of impairment, which is often subjective, include but are not limited to, that the right to explore the assets has expired or will soon expire and is not expected to be renewed, that substantive expenditure of further exploration is not planned, or that results are not compelling enough to warrant further exploration by the Company.
+At December 31, 2017, the Company concluded that no impairment indicators existed with respect to its exploration and evaluation assets and no impairment of exploration and evaluation assets was recognized.